 We’ve had this harness tested before on a Newfoundland.
 Our friend who we often share doggy travels with had previously tried all sorts of harnesses as the Newfoundland grew with mixed success.
 Since finding the Julius-K9, she has not had to switch since.

-Julius-K9 make very sturdy and distinctly attractive harnesses.
+Julius-K9 make very sturdy and attractive harnesses.
 This one attaches the lead using a metal hoop on top.
 There is also a large, adjustable handle for controlling your dog and holding them in place.
-This can also be used for listing your dog when required such as when hiking or when mobility is problematic.
+This can also be used for lifting your dog when required such as when hiking or when mobility is problematic.

-The strap on the underside has a heavy-duty buckle and the chest-strap has an adjustable hook and loop fastening.
+The strap on the bottom has a heavy-duty buckle and the chest-strap has an adjustable hook and loop fastening.
 The reflective stripe on the chest strap provides visibility in the dark.
 The K9 PowerHarness is breathable and can be fitted and removed easily.

 The major downside if the PowerHarness is the lack of a chest ring.
-These rings are very useful for larger dogs which pull as a double ended lead can be attached to both front and back for more control.
+These rings are very useful for larger breeds which pull as a double ended lead can be attached to both front and back for more control.
 If this is more important – then the slightly more costly yet more advanced RuffWear may be worth considering.

-Rabbitgoo No Pull Dog Harness
+3. Rabbitgoo No Pull Dog Harness

-|Rabbitgoo No Pull Dog Harness Small, Front Clip Pet Vest Harness with Handle Adjustable Padded...||860 Reviews||Buy on Amazon|
+|Rabbitgoo No Pull Dog Harness Small, Front Clip Pet Vest Harness with Handle Adjustable Padded...||891 Reviews||Buy on Amazon|

-fiE Range Of Front Side No Pull Dog Harness
+4. fiE Range Of Front Side Harness

 |fiE FIT INTO EVERYWAY Range Of Front Side No Pull Dog Harness Outdoor Adventure 3M Reflective Pet...||949 Reviews||Buy on Amazon|

-It comes with two lead attachments for use with a double ended lead (like a HALTI lead).
-The first is a plastic D-ring on dog’s back and webbing with O-ring on dog’s chest.
-The top d-ring can be attached to the lead for normal walking.
+It comes with two lead attachments for use with a double-ended lead (like a HALTI lead).
+The first is a plastic D-ring on dog’s back and webbing with O-ring on the dog’s chest.
+The top D-ring can be attached to the lead for normal walking.